 When to climb

 Like every high mountain on earth, Fansipan is not climbable in every season especially in a monsoon tropical area like Vietnam.
-Rainy season is obvious a bad choice for everyone.
+The rainy season is obviously a bad choice for everyone.
 The best time to climb Fansipan is from October to April when it’s drier and colder.
 Even so, the climate here is not predictable and often changes quickly.
 So the plan is you have to look up for the weather forecast before going and if the weather turns bad like heavy raining, wait until it gets better.
-In summer, be careful of dry and sunny days because this kind of weather can cause fire in the forest.
+In summer, be careful of dry and sunny days because this kind of weather can cause a fire in the forest.

-The best month, as many believe, is February.
+The best month, as many believe, in February.
 The weather is not too dry or too wet, not too cold or too windy.
 Also in this time, Fansipan has clouds and azaleas flower making the whole landscape more beautiful.

 How to get there

 Coach: There are a lot of transport companies offering berth-sleeping seats.
 It costs from 230.000VND (10.81 USD) to 280.000VND (13.16 USD) for one way.
 Most of the coaches depart from bus stations in Hanoi such as: My Dinh, Luong Yen, Gia Lam and run non-stop to Sapa.
-The total time for traveling is 4-5 hours.
+The total time for travelling is 4-5 hours.
 Coaches to Sapa depart all day long.

 Train: It is the most popular transport means to go to Sapa.
-Although the train doesn’t stop in Sapa, you are absolutely able to take taxi, bus or motorbike taxi to continue your journey.
+Although the train doesn’t stop in Sapa, you are absolutely able to take a taxi, bus or motorbike taxi to continue your journey.
 The price ticket (Hanoi- Lao Cai) varies from 149,000VND (7 USD) to 644,000 VND (30.26 USD) for one way.
-Prices depend on types of your seat: normal, hard berth or soft berth, equipped with air-conditioner or not, etc… The earliest train departs at 19:40 and the latest one is at 23:00.
+Prices depend on types of your seat: normal, hard berth or soft berth, equipped with an air-conditioner or not, etc… The earliest train departs at 19:40 and the latest one is at 23:00.
 It arrives in Lao Cai around 7 in the morning.

 Motorbike: There are 2 options for you: let the train carry your motorbike and start the journey when getting off or start riding from Hanoi to Sapa (about 370km).
 For the second option, you can take 2 popular directions: one heading to Lai Chau province and another heading to Lao Cai province.

-From Lao Cai, there are many ways to get to Sapa: bus for 40,000VND, local bus (10,000VND) if you don’t mid the waiting; motorbike taxi or taxi (350.000 VND).
+From Lao Cai, there are many ways to get to Sapa: bus for 40,000VND, local bus (10,000VND) if you don’t mind the waiting; motorbike taxi or taxi (350.000 VND).
 In Sapa, find the way out of the town heading to Silver Waterfall, keep going as you see the sign of Love Waterfall, stop at Tram Ton which is at the height of 1800m.

 Tour & permit

 In Sapa, if you don’t have any experience, you should buy a tour from the hotel you are staying.
-As for foreigners, you have to obtain a permit to hike on Mount Fansipan because it is located in border area.
+As for foreigners, you have to obtain a permit to hike on Mount Fansipan because it is located in the border area.
 The hotel will take care of the permit in the package.
 However, if you are going to do it yourself, go to the Center for Ecotourism and Environmental Education which is located on the road to Cat Cat tourist area of San Sa Ho Commune, Sapa district, Sapa town.
 In addition, you will have to pay a VND150,000 ($7) fee and some other charges like insurance, hygiene, monitoring and residence.
 Here is the breakdown: